B1.2 Compare and order whole numbers up to and including 200, in various contexts.

 • that the three numbers are even;

-• that the number in place of the tens and ones is different in the three numbers, but not for the hundreds, etc.
+• that the number in tens and ones place are different in the three numbers, but the hundreds are the same.

 Relationships in Ordering and Comparing

-The ability to recognize relationships between numbers is acquired by comparing numbers, placing them in ascending and descending order, counting backwards and analyzing the relative proximity of two numbers.
+Recognizing relationships between numbers involves comparing numbers, placing them in ascending and descending order, counting backwards and analyzing the relative proximity of two numbers.

-Students should recognize the relationships between numbers by comparing them.
+Students can begin to recognize the relationships between numbers by comparing them.
 They can describe the relationships by stating, for example, that 135 is smaller than 153.

-Here are some examples of strategies that can be used to compare numbers.
+Examples of strategies that can be used to compare numbers include:

-by visualizing or representing important quantities; Visualize or represent the two numbers using base-10 materials to see that there are, for example, 15 tens and 3 ones in 153, and 13 tens and 5 ones in 135.
+by visualizing or representing important quantities; Students represent the two numbers using base ten materials and conclude that there are 15 tens in 153, and 13 tens in 135, so 153 must be larger.

 153